project-rig/rig/README.md

 ## Problem mapping

- - Partitioning computational nodes if necessary.
-We believe this is a problem specific tool but provide a very simple starting point which may be easily expanded.
  - Placing: Taking a set of computational nodes and determining which SpiNNaker processing cores they should be placed on.
  - Routing: Taking a set of computational nodes and determining the routing